comharris/readme/docs/how_i_think.md

 ### 2. I'm influenced by facts, data and new perspectives.

 If you show me facts, data or a framing that brings me to a different conclusion, I can change my view on something quickly.
 I work best with people who are comfortable having a dialog.
+I welcome [answer-first communications](https://medium.com/lessons-from-mckinsey/the-pyramid-principle-f0885dd3c5c7) (what McKinsey calls "pyramid principle") as it's typically the most effective way to influence me.

 ### 3. I'm an extrovert.